-In recent years, sustainability certification schemes have become increasingly common both on a national and an international level.
+Whereas attention to sustainability is becoming relatively mainstream, actual certification continues to be a niche requirement.
+In recent years, sustainability certification schemes have become increasingly common.
+Both on a national and an international level.
 These schemes used to mainly focus on the sustainability performance of accommodations.
-Now their scope is expanding to include agents and providers of activities and transportation.
+Now their scope is expanding, to include agents and providers of activities and transportation.

-Even when European tour operators do not demand sustainability labels, given the option they generally prefer certified suppliers.
+Even when European tour operators don’t demand sustainability labels, given the option they generally prefer certified suppliers.
 Globally recognised sustainable tourism certification programmes include Green Globe, Rainforest Alliance and Travelife.
-Local sustainability initiatives exist as well, such as CST in Costa Rica and Smartvoyager in Ecuador.
+Local sustainability initiatives exist as well, like ASTCF in Uganda, CST in Costa Rica and Vietnam Responsible Tourism.

 - Explore your options for certification.
 The Global Sustainable Tourism Council (GSTC) provides additional information on internationally recognised schemes.

-- Make sure that the logo is visible on your website and that your company is visible on the certification body’s website.
+- Make sure the logo is visible on your website and your company is visible on the certification body’s website.

 - For a list of other certification schemes in the tourism sector, check the ITC Standards Map.

-- Read about specific certification schemes in our studies of various tourism segments.
+- Read about specific certification schemes in our studies about various tourism segments.

-- If you cannot apply for sustainability certification, study the requirements anyway.
-Use them to shape your sustainable business practice and to show that you care.
+- If you can’t apply for sustainability certification, study the requirements anyway.
+Use them to shape your sustainable business practice and show you care.
 This also prepares you for when certification may become a mainstream requirement.

 Sustainable tour operators